vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 you rarely recharge an EV fully to 100%) and have charge when we got the hotel, we needed to stop twice.

-As you'll see though, with a modern EV (especially an 800 volt car like the ioniq 5) charging stops are really no problem - and we usually needed to eat or use the bathroom anyway!
+As you'll see though, with a modern EV (especially an 800 volt car like the Ioniq 5) charging stops are really no problem - and we usually needed to eat or use the bathroom anyway!
 By the time we were ready to go, the car was ready to go nine times out of ten.